FIVE MOST SURPRISING FINDS

 The Modern Numbers

 Black women have abortions at 3.5 times the rate of white women (CDC, Abortion Surveillance, 2021).
-Black women account for about 33 percent of all U.S. abortions.
-Black Americans are about 13 percent of the total population.
+Accounting for about 33 percent of all U.S. abortions, Black women make up roughly 13 percent of the population — which means abortion ends more Black lives than heart disease, cancer, accidents, HIV, and murder combined.

 Black Population Share vs. Black Abortion Share